pygame/pygame/docs/reST/ref/surface.rst

       .. ## Surface.get_bounding_rect ##

-   .. method:: get_buffer
+   .. method:: get_view

       | :sl:`return a buffer view of the Surface's pixels.`
-      | :sg:`get_buffer(<kind>='&') -> BufferProxy`
+      | :sg:`get_view(<kind>='2') -> BufferProxy`

       Return an object which exports a surface's internal pixel buffer as a C level array struct, Python level array interface or a C level buffer interface.
 The pixel buffer is writeable.
 The new buffer protocol is supported for Python 2.6 and up in CPython.
 The old buffer protocol is also supported for Python 2.x.
-The old buffer data is in one segment for kind '&' and '0', multi-segment for other buffer view kinds.
+The old buffer data is in one segment for kind '0', multi-segment for other buffer view kinds.

-      The kind argument is the length 1 string '&', '0', '1', '2', '3',
+      The kind argument is the length 1 string '0', '1', '2', '3',
       'r', 'g', 'b', or 'a'.
 The letters are case insensitive;
       'A' will work as well.
 The argument can be either a Unicode or byte (char) string.
-The default is '&'.
+The default is '2'.

-      A kind '&' view is unstructured bytes.
-The surface pixels are treated as a single, contiguous stretch of bytes.
-No shape or pitch information is provided.
-The importer needs to get this information elsewhere.

-      '0' returns a continguous unstructured bytes view.
+      '0' returns a contiguous unstructured bytes view.
 No surface shape information is given.
 A ValueError is raised if the surface's pixels are discontinuous.

-      '1' returns a (surface-width * surface-height) array of continguous pixels.
+      '1' returns a (surface-width * surface-height) array of continuous pixels.
 A ValueError is raised if the surface pixels are discontinuous.

       '2' returns a (surface-width, surface-height) array of raw pixels.